NaimAyat/Propositional_Logic_Formula_Evaluator/README.md

 # Propositional Logic Formula Evaluator

 ### Purpose
-From the input of a premise and a conclusion, this program will build a truth table and determine whether the corresponding Boolean logic formula is a tautology.
+From the input of a premise and a conclusion, this program will build a truth table and determine whether the corresponding biconditional is a tautology.

 ### Usage
 #### Boolean Operators